 – Regular updates: the newest voting data comes in every 30 seconds –

-the states’/counties’ colours update as well as the votes and percentage in the popups
+the states’/counties’ colors update as well as the votes and percentage in the popups

-– State info: who won this state in 2016, votes, percentage and E.V.*
+– State info: who won this state during the previous elections, votes, percentage and E.V.*

-– County info: who won this county in 2016, votes, percentage
+– County info: who won this county during the previous elections, votes, percentage

 – % reporting: percentage of total expected vote**

 * On Election Night, no Electoral Votes are awarded before a state has officially been called.
 However, certain states will be called despite 0 votes being counted.
 Race calls are an editorial decision made by Edison Research and the NEP, for the states.
 Clients may call a state themselves, mentioning that this does not reflect the opinion of Edison.
 Edison Research chooses to call some races early based on exit polling and the known historical voting patterns of a state.

 ** The percentage is the number of cast votes divided by how many voters are in a state and in a county.
 Total expected vote is the best estimate made by the NEP based upon all information that is available at the time.
 At the beginning of Election Day the total expected vote estimates are based upon the trends in mail and early voting reported by the states.
 Additionally, overall turnout trends are anticipated based upon pre-election telephone surveys measuring voters’ expectation for participating in the election.
 The NEP also uses information about the growth in voting eligible population and voter registration in each state and expectations from state and local election officials.